Must have bike accessories for a long distance trip

 Motorcycle Tank bag

 Small bags (3–15 L) that mount on the fuel tank using magnets or straps are great for quick-access items like phones and maps.
-They have limited space and keep weight centered.
+They have limited space and keep weight centred.

 Mounting

-Magnets, straps, or quick-attach plate on fuel tank
+Magnets, straps, or a quick-attach plate on the fuel tank

 Capacity